bootcamper247/LIRI-Bot/README.md

        * Actors in the movie.
      ```

-   * If no movie is provided, then app search defaults to in, the movie 'Mr. Nobody.'
+   * If no movie is provided, then app search defaults to, the movie 'Mr. Nobody.'

      * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>